This article introduces how to merge C and D drive in Windows Server 2019, 2 ways to combine partition C and D for Server 2019 with detailed steps.

 All disk partitions are allocated while installing Windows Operating System or obtained from server manufacturers.
 With right management tool, you can create, delete, resize, move and merge partitions, etc. When system C: drive is getting full, many people ask whether it is possible to merge C and D drive, so free space in drive D will be transferred into C drive.

-Windows Server 2019 native Disk Management utility has no "Merge Volume" functionality, but there is still a way to merge C: and D: drive without third party software.
+Windows Server 2019 Disk Management utility has no "Merge Volume" functionality, but there is still a way to combine C: and D: drive without any software.

-- Transfer or back up the files in drive D.
+- Transfer or back up the files in drive D to other place.

 - Finish Extend Volume Wizard by simply clicking Next.

-2. In the pop-up window, click the check-box in front of both C and D drive, and then click the drop-down box to select C: drive.
+- In the pop-up window, click the check-boxes in front of both C and D drive.

-3. Click OK and back to the main window, press Apply on top left to proceed.
+- Click OK and back to the main window, press Apply on top left to execute, done.

-After drives merging complete, open C: drive in File Explorer and you'll see a folder named as D to C(date_time).
+After merging D to C drive, open C: drive in File Explorer and you'll see a folder named as D to C(date_time).
 All files in original drive D will be moved to this folder automatically.